TechQuack/musync_relationshipManagement/README.md

 http://localhost:5000/
 ```

-This microservice use REST, a Postman collection is accessible with examples of requests.
+This microservice uses REST, a Postman collection is accessible with examples of requests.